Avi-2362/ML-1/README.md

-# Avi
+# Build a machine learning model for face recognition by applying PCA
-FACE recognition by applying PCA
+ML-1